 An unexpected death can leave you unprepared to handle the logistics of managing the estate of a loved one and planning for their funeral.
 There are also many issues that you need to navigate during this challenging time including some critical financial matters that need your immediate attention.

-We prepared a checklist to help you decide before and after the funeral.
+We prepared what to do when someone dies checklist to help you decide before and after the funeral.

 This checklist will tell you what to do during this difficult time.
 It covers what to do after the death of your loved one and in the days and weeks following the death.
 Our checklist will guide you from making the first phone call, the funeral arrangements, and for preparing documents that you need to file and/or obtain.